 - The Edge of IT (undergraduate core course)

-- Future & Foresight (MBA class).
+- Future & Foresight.
 This is one of the few futures courses in any business school.
+Also taught as a core undergraduate class.

 - Outsourcing & Offshoring.
 Carmel was one of the first in the world to teach a university class on offshoring/outsourcing (first in Ireland in 2005 and later at American University in 2005 and continuing for the next 6 years).